kimsohyuncans/batch-http-server/README.md

 echo "GET http://localhost:1323/summary" | vegeta attack -duration=30s -rate=5 -timeout=3s | vegeta report
 ```

-you can monitor the proccess in "http://localhost:1323/stats"
+you can monitor the proccess at http://localhost:1323/stats
+refresh the page prequently to see job changes when load test running